mmacy/python-sdk/docs/tutorials/secure-server-oauth/02-authorization-server-foundation.md

 This stub provider:

-- Implements the [`AuthenticationProvider`][mcp.server.auth.base.AuthenticationProvider] interface from MCP SDK
+- Implements the [`AuthenticationProvider`][mcp.server.auth.provider.AuthenticationProvider] interface from MCP SDK
 - Returns placeholder metadata for OAuth discovery
 - Will be expanded with real authentication in tutorial 03
 - Demonstrates the provider pattern for OAuth logic